 The Corporation is committed to ensuring the integrity of the recording, processing, retention and destruction of its documents and records to meet its obligations.
 Officers and employees are also expected to abide by the Corporation’s Record Retention Policy.

-Officers and employees are also expected to abide by the Corporation’s Security of Technology and Intellectual Property Policy, which establishes guidelines for the proper use of the hardware, software, website, e-mail, telecommunications, internet access or other systems that support and host the network of the Corporation, and the Corporation’s Social Media Policy, which provides guidance on communications made through social media.
+Officers and employees are also expected to abide by the Corporation’s Security of Technology and Intellectual Property Policy, which establishes guidelines for the proper use of the hardware, software, websites, e-mail, telecommunications, internet access or other systems that support and host the network of the Corporation, and the Corporation’s Social Media Policy, which provides guidance on communications made through social media.

 Directors, officers and employees who believe that a violation of the Code or any law, rule or regulation has been or is likely to be committed have an obligation to promptly report the relevant information to an appropriate supervisor or, in the case of directors and senior officers, to the General Counsel.
 Alternatively, in any case, the violation or potential violation may be reported to the President and Chief Executive Officer or any member of the Audit Committee, as appropriate, in accordance with the Corporation’s procedures.